 If tenants request repairs, they must put their request in writing.
-The landlord will then have 14 days to make any necessary repairs after receiving written notice.

-Tenants are required to give the landlord access to the property to make necessary repairs.
+- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
 However, a landlord must give tenants “reasonable” notice unless:

 - The tenant no longer occupies the property.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.